Reading School

 In addition to greater involvement and visibility over the process, the school now has secure access to electronic records, searchable by candidate name/number.
 This helps in the appeals process as the school can quickly refer to an archived sheet and confirm whether the evidence supports - or dispels - the appeal.

-Moreover, it has saved time as retrieving archived OMR sheets could take hours or even days previously.
+Moreover, it has saved time as retrieving archived answer sheets could take hours or even days previously.

 If you’re looking for a document scanning company who provides excellent customer service with a personal touch, I would wholeheartedly recommend approaching ePC to see what they’ve got to offer